I live for free.

 …and many others.
 While it’s a type of house hacking largely outside the scope of this article, it’s worth mentioning nonetheless.

-As touched on above, you can use conventional mortgages to house hack.
+As touched on above, you can use conventional loans to house hack.
+You don’t have to use real estate investor loans, which come with higher interest rates, closing costs, and down payments.

 While we cover this topic at length elsewhere, here are a few ideas to get you started on your house hacking mortgage search.